Awards & Grants

 Friend of Education Award (Deadline: December 1)

 This award recognizes either (1) an individual who is not a professional educator who has made a significant contribution to the cause of public education or (2) an organization/company outside the field of education that has made an outstanding contribution in the field of education.
 Nominations are accepted from any TSTA member, local association, region, or other recognized TSTA group.
 The nomination form and supporting documentation should be returned to: Friend of Education Award Committee, c/o TSTA CEG, 316 West 12th Street, Austin, Texas 78701.

-Frank J. Tejeda Award for Public Service (Deadline: December 1)
+Social Justice Patriot Award for Public (Deadline: December 1)

 NEA Human and Civil Rights Award (Postmark Deadline: December 10)

 TSTA encourages its members and local or regional affiliates or to nominate an individual, organization and/or a region or local affiliate for an NEA Human and Civil Rights Award.
 For further information on the individual award categories and forms, please view NEA’s website at www.nea.org/annualmeeting/hcrawards or write NEA Human and Civil Rights, 1201 16th Street, NW, Washington, DC 20036-3290 (202-822-7709).

 (Deadline: February 1 by 5:00 pm)